MaastrichtU-IDS/dsri-documentation/website/docs/mpi-jobs.md

 apiVersion: kubeflow.org/v1alpha2
 ```

-You will also need to specify those containers can run with the `root` user by adding the `serviceAccountName` between `spec:` and `container:` for the launcher and the runners:
+You will also need to specify those containers can run with the `root` user by adding the `serviceAccountName` between `spec:` and `container:` for the launcher and the worker templates:

 ```yaml
       template: